datadotworld/dwapi-go/README.md

 ```

 ## Usage
+The full package documentation is available at https://godoc.org/github.com/datadotworld/dwapi-go/dwapi.

-Please see our [API documentation](https://apidocs.data.world/api) for specifics on the endpoints.
+You can also check out the API documentation at https://apidocs.data.world/api for specifics on the endpoints.

 ```go
 package main